How to Record Vocals

 We advocate utilizing a vocal EQ preset as a great place to begin.
 From right here, you’ll be able to then fine-tune the bands to completely match your vocals.

-The principal objective of reverb and delay is so as to add an environment to your vocal.
+The principal objective of reverb and delay is to add an environment to your vocal.
 The addition of reverb will add a pure acoustic to your track and can help your singer sound extra natural.
 However, don’t go too far.
 An excessive amount of reverb is a quick approach to wreck your vocals, and probably even your total mix!
 Through the use of an applicable amount, reverb will help you in mixing and can assist your track “glue” together.

 Disclaimer: These are the necessary effects in the chain that you will need to use to improve your vocal.
 There are many other plugins and effects that you will be able to use to make the vocal even better, but this will be enough to get you started and guide you in the right way.